coderanger/coderanger.net/content/posts/ambulance-drones.md

 information to administer basic life support we could save 100,000 lives every year.
-By comparison, road traffic accidents (something I hope will drop sharply as self-driving vehicles become more widespread) kill [roughly 35,000](https://en.wikipedia.org/wiki/List_of_motor_vehicle_deaths_in_U.S._by_year) people per year.
+By comparison, road traffic accidents (something I hope will drop sharply as self-driving vehicles become more widespread) kill [roughly 35,000](https://en.wikipedia.org/wiki/List_of_motor_vehicle_deaths_in_U.S._by_year) people each year.

-# Back To Drones
+# Back To The Drones

 So here the stage is set.
 On the table is saving an almost unthinkable number of lives using mostly existing tools and technologies.
 An average consumer AED today weighs about 3 kilograms.
 Current commercially-available heavy lift drones can carry 3-5 kilograms of supplies with a range of a few kilometers.
-Purpose-built devices could likes extend this even further using shared batteries and lightweight components.
+Purpose-built devices could likely extend this even further using shared batteries and lightweight components.

 Imagine if you will a set of drone stations on rooftops spaced throughout a city.